 Please note that you should not post grades with social security numbers.
 If instructors do post grades, either on paper or online, they should use some other identifier.
 Both Barnard and Columbia students have computer system I.D. numbers (this is the number included on Barnard rosters and grade sheets), which do not pose the same legal problem.
 However, it is best not to post grades where students can see other students' grades, even without names.
 If using Courseworks, for example, the instructor should choose the option, "Students only see their individual grades."

 Instructors should retain final exams for one year.
-(After that, they may be thrown out but they should be shredded, not just put in the trash.)
+(After that, they may be thrown out, but they should be shredded, not simply put in the trash.)
 Students have the right to review their final exams, but not to take them away.
 That is, a student may look at her/his final exam, but only in the presence of the instructor, in the instructor's office.
 Exams should not be kept in a public or semi-public place, and a student should not be allowed to look at her/his exam unsupervised.

 All faculty members at Barnard and Columbia are asked to submit online reports to the appropriate deans’ offices regarding students in academic difficulty.
 Instructors should describe deficiencies frankly so that students and their advisers and Class Deans have an understanding of the magnitude of these problems and are thus able to make informed decisions about options.
 The report form is uploaded every semester and can be found online: for Barnard students, see the Early Academic Report (EAR); for Columbia students, see the Academic Difficulty Report (ADR).
 As an alternative to the form, phone calls from instructors to the appropriate deans are also appreciated.
 The Barnard Dean of Studies Office extension is 4-2024.